UDST/choicemodels/CONTRIBUTING.md

 - Open a pull request to the `conda-forge/choicemodels-feedstock` master branch

-- Automated tests will run, and after they pass one of the current project maintainers will be able to merge the PR -- you can add your Github user name in `meta.yaml` for the next update
+- Automated tests will run, and after they pass one of the current project maintainers will be able to merge the PR -- you can add your Github user name to the maintainers list in `meta.yaml` for the next update

 - Check https://anaconda.org/conda-forge/choicemodels for the new version (may take a few minutes for it to appear)